 Participating in a Citibank Flood Insurance Lawsuit

 One purported class action lawsuit has already been filed in New York on behalf of borrowers, alleging that Citibank and co-defendants force-placed excessive flood insurance, procured payment through escrow accounts and other deceptive means and arrange for kickbacks.
 If you or a loved one had excessive flood insurance forced-placed on you by Citibank, CitiMortgage or any other lender, you may also have legal recourse to recover your lost funds and receive compensation for any further damages.
-To find out if you are eligible for a Citibank force placed flood insurance lawsuit, complete our case review form for a free, no-obligation evaluation of your claim.

 Class Action Lawsuit On Behalf Of Thousands Of Homeowners Against Citibank and Midfirst Bank Alleging Abuses In Their Force-Placed Flood Insurance Programs Allowed To Proceed In U.S. District Court - Click Here to Read